 - breakfast items

-For many people, Mom’s Meals offerings are paid for, at least in part, by Medicare or Medicaid.
+People receiving Medicare or Medicaid may be eligible for Mom’s Meals for free or at a reduced cost.
 State and local agencies serving older adults may also include this service in their offering.

-Other people may receive Mom’s Meals as part of their treatment plan or discharge instructions from their healthcare provider.
+Other people may receive Mom’s Meals as part of their treatment plan or discharge instructions from their healthcare team.

 In all the circumstances above, the organization or agency making the arrangements will determine the final cost to the user.

-For people signing up for Mom’s Meals independently, the company offer 10% discounts to veterans and AutoShip subscribers.
+For people signing up for Mom’s Meals independently, the company offers 10% discounts to veterans and auto-ship subscribers.

-A list of prices is available on the Mom’s Meals website.
+A list of prices is also available on the Mom’s Meals website.

-Their other meal categories are targeted toward people with the following health conditions:
+Mom’s Meals also provides other meal plans for people with the following health conditions:

-- Heart disease: All meals contain fewer than 800 milligrams (mg) of sodium and less than 30% fat, and they meet the nutritional guidelines of the American Heart Association (AHA).
+- Heart disease: All meals within this plan contain fewer than 800 milligrams (mg) of sodium and less than 30% fat.
+They also meet the nutritional guidelines of the American Heart Association (AHA).

-- Cancer: Dietitians trained in oncology developed these meals to meet American Institute for Cancer Research guidelines.
-These meals support healing, guard against weight loss, and contain at least 25 g of protein and 600 calories.
+- Cancer: Dietitians trained in oncology developed these meals to meet the American Institute for Cancer Research guidelines.
+These meals support healing and protect against weight loss.
+Each meal contains at least 25 g of protein and 600 calories.

-- Kidney disease: Each meal contains 700 mg or fewer of sodium, 833 mg or fewer of potassium, and 330 mg or fewer of phosphorus.
+- Kidney disease: These meals help support the kidneys and reduce their workload.
+Each meal contains no more than 700 mg of sodium, no more than 833 mg of potassium, and no more than 330 mg of phosphorus.